• Skip to primary navigation

 Jump to Recipe

-Let's try "bac," a Czech potato cake baked in a rectangular pan and served as a side dish with the main course.
-It smells wonderfully of garlic and ham, and each bite melts on your tongue.
-Traditional Czech cuisine has never tasted better than this!
+Let's try "Bác," a Czech potato cake baked in a rectangular pan and served as a side dish with the main course.
+It has a wonderful aroma of garlic and ham, and each bite melts in your mouth.
+Traditional Czech cuisine has never tasted better!

 Czech Bac savory potato cake baked in a sheet pan, sliced and served on a plate.